-The result, as it always has been, was violence of the most brutal order.
+The result, as it always has been, was violence.

 The Rev. Dr. Martin Luther King Jr. once said, "Men often hate each other because they fear each other; they fear each other because they do not know each other; they do not know each other because they cannot communicate; they cannot communicate because they are separated."